Stealthy20/old-school-games/README.md

   - Press Enter to create your local clone.

 # Credits
-  - I used a guide on Youtube to give me inspiration and help when i got stuck.
+  - I used a guide on Youtube to inspire me and help when I got stuck.
 [GitHub](https://github.com/Stealthy20/old-school-games/)[DevEd Channel](https://www.youtube.com/c/DevEd)
   - Icons in the footer are from [Font Awesome](https://fontawesome.com/)